justcore69/justcore69/README.md

 ___

 Currently do:
-- 🔨 Learn OpenGL and C++
+- :feelsgood: Exercise in cp
-- 🔢 Study Calculus I
+- :feelsgood: Study Calculus I

 ___